nateofspades/The-World-Happiness-Report-An-Exploratory-Data-Analysis-Project/README.md

-# The World Happiness Report - EDA
+# The World Happiness Report - An Exploratory Data Analysis Project

 The project can be seen in the .ipynb file.